-RN 46L: Advanced Medical Surgical Nursing - Clinical
+RN 46L: Advanced Medical Surgical Nursing -Clinical 4.0 units - 180 hours

 Clinical experiences in this course provide the student an opportunity to apply theoretical concepts and implement safe patient care to adults experiencing complex, multisystem acute and chronic health conditions in acute care settings.
 This course also focuses on leadership skills while managing the care of multiple patients and collaborating with the inter- professional healthcare team.
 A grade of "C" or higher is required to pass this course.